 How is thrush treated?

 If you're embarrassed about discussing the symptoms, ask to speak to a pharmacist in a quiet area away from other customers.
-Alternatively, online pharmacy services, such as Prescription Doctor, make it easy for you to order medicine you need online and have it delivered in discreet, plain packaging.
-You can buy thrush treatments online today and receive it as soon as tomorrow.
+Alternatively, online pharmacy services, such as Prescription Doctor, make it easy to order the medicine you need online and have it delivered in discreet, plain packaging.
+You can buy thrush treatments online today and receive them as soon as tomorrow.

 Most cases of thrush clear up within a week following one course of treatment.
 There's usually no need for any follow-up appointments or check-ups.